ashismo/ashismo.github.com/_posts/2015-05-13-RESTful webservice with Basic HTTP authentication.md

 * JDK 1.7
 * Maven.
 If you want to know more about maven setup then follow <a href="/java-build/2015/05/09/Setting%20up%20a%20Maven%20Build/" target="_blank">my blog on maven</a>

+## Objectives

+Write a restful webservice that expectes authentication token in the header of the request.
+If the request does not contain authentication parameter then the web service call should fail.
+A test client java code is used to test the RESTful webservice.
+Backend developers always prefer testing RESTful webservice code using test client java code which is faster and convenient way of testing.

 ## Steps to write a code